piotr-edit/piotr-edit.github.io/index.md

 <img src="/bridge.JPG" width="256">

-hi! i'm a student, urbanist and designer floating between chicago, philadelphia, and lexington, ky. i am looking for employment opportunities in the arts, sustainability, and community economic development. ideas for artistic/academic collaborations are welcome as well.
+**hi!** my name is piotr (the polish version of peter) and i'm an urbanist, designer, and critical geography student. i am looking for employment opportunities in the arts, sustainability, and community economic development. ideas for artistic/academic collaborations are always welcome.

 i can be reached via [email](mailto:pwojcik606@gmail.com) or [twitter](https://twitter.com/pioioiotr), and i'm also on [linkedin](https://www.linkedin.com/in/piotr-wojcik-chicago/).